andrewburger/andrewburger.github.io/_posts/2023-12-25-notes-100-days-of-swiftui-18.md

 Completed [Day 18](https://www.hackingwithswift.com/100/swiftui/18) in [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui).

 This section completes our first app project in [SwiftUI](https://developer.apple.com/documentation/swiftui) through a short review and challenge.
-This short review only required a few unguided app code modifications for the app and answering a short list of conceptual questions.
+The review only required a few unguided app code modifications and answering a short list of conceptual questions.